 Oral history collections relating to architecture include:

 - Architects' Lives (C467), a National Life Stories collection, documents the lives of British architects and those in associated professions.
 The project has so far interviewed, amongst others: Richard Siefert, Geoffrey Jellicoe, Jane Drew, Ralph Erskine, Sir Denys Lasdun, Cecil Elsom, Lord Esher, Erno Goldfinger and Colin St John Wilson.
-Selected interviews from Architects' Lives are available for higher education users on the British Library Sounds website.
+Interviews from Architects' Lives can be accessed via the British Library Sounds website in the Architecture collection.

 - The Twentieth Century Society recordings (catalogue no: C775) consist of architects' reminiscences including Lord Esher (Lionel Brett) who worked on new towns; Edward Mills, known for his eclectic work in the 1930s; David Medd of the Hertfordshire Schools; Ralph Tubbs of the MARS Group and Festival of Britain; and David Brady.
 We have recordings with representatives from the MARS Group including H.T.Cadbury-Brown, Trevor Dannat, John Gold and Louise Campbell.